Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 ---
-title: Create A New Origami Component - Part 2 Styles
+title: Create A New Origami Component - Part 2 Base Styles
 description: A step-by-step tutorial which teaches you how to build and deploy a new Origami component.
 cta: Learn how to create an Origami component
 collection_listing_display: false